 Molecular Dating

-A Bayesian Evaluation of Temporal Signal (BETS) revealed decisive support for temporal signal during the Second Pandemic, with the relaxed clock model having the highest likelihood (Table 4).
+A Bayesian Evaluation of Temporal Signal (BETS) revealed decisive support for temporal signal during the Second Pandemic, with the relaxed clock model having the highest log marginal likelihood (Table 4).
 After running the Monte Carlo Markov Chain (MCMC) analysis for a total of 150,000,000 generations, the estimated sample size (ESS) scores were sufficiently high (>200) for all parameters except for the tip-date of Russian strain Azov38, which could not be refined beyond a 95% highest posterior density (HPD) interval of 1553 to 1686 (Figure 12).

 Table 4: Summary of clock model comparisons using a Bayesian Evaluation of Temporal Signal (BETS) analysis.